ircv3/ircv3-specifications/extensions/monitor.md

 The argument is a chained list of targets that are offline.

-As with 730, the server may send "*" instead of the target nick.
+As with 730, the server may send "*" instead of the nick.

 ### 732 - `RPL_MONLIST`